 Approximately 102 million Americans have high cholesterol levels of 200 mg/dL and higher, with 35 million of this group having very high cholesterol levels of 240 mg/dL and more.
 It’s no surprise that statins, which are prescribed to lower cholesterol, are one of the most commonly prescribed medications in the US.

-While medication can and do lower cholesterol, the interest in naturally lowering cholesterol without medication is growing.
-Thankfully there are natural healthy drinks to lower cholesterol.
+While medication can and does lower cholesterol, the interest in naturally lowering cholesterol without medication is growing.
+Thankfully there are natural healthy drinks that may help lower cholesterol.

 Cholesterol is a fat in the blood.
 Our bodies produce cholesterol in the liver but it can also be found in foods such as meat, dairy products, and fast food.
 Fruit, vegetables, and oats are naturally free from any cholesterol.

-Cholesterol becomes a health issue when it binds with other products in the blood and turns into plaque, which can build up and cause a blockage in arteries which can trigger heart attacks, heart disease, and strokes.
+High cholesterol becomes a health issue when it binds with other products in the blood and turns into plaque, which can build up and cause a blockage in arteries and result in heart attacks, heart disease, and strokes.